zaps166/QMPlay2/README.md

 #### Important:
 - TagLib >= 1.7 (>= 1.9 recommended),
-- libass - for OSD and every subtitles.
+- libass - for OSD and non-graphical subtitles.

 #### For modules (some of them can be automatically not used if not found):
 - FFmpeg (necessary module): libva (VA-API) and libvdpau (VDPAU, X11 only),